CSIS-iLab/on-the-radar/_briefs/resilient-communications-for-command-and-control-of-nuclear-forces.md

   - United States
 title: 'Resilient Communications for Command and Control of Nuclear Forces '
 date: 2019-07-27 13:00:00 +0000
-excerpt: The current United States Nuclear Command, Control, and Communications (NC3) enable the transport of situation monitoring from Intelligence, Surveillance, and Reconnaissance (ISR) data, nuclear force management, nuclear force direction in a communications system that uses multiple redundant, diverse, and resilient datalinks as part of the Nuclear Command and Control System (NCCS).
-Outside of the NC3 realm tactical commercial communications systems have been advancing the state of the technological innovation with the developments of Mobile Ad Hoc Network (MANET) capabilities, Spectrum Sensing Cognitive Radios, and data encryption schemes for a post-quantum world.
+excerpt: Outside of the current United States Nuclear Command, Control, and Communications (NC3) realm, tactical commercial communications systems have been advancing the state of the technological innovation with the developments of Mobile Ad Hoc Network (MANET) capabilities, Spectrum Sensing Cognitive Radios, and data encryption schemes for a post-quantum world.
 These capabilities have the potential to augment the resiliency and flexibility of NC3; however, countries could find it difficult to signal that they are using them for NC3.
 authors: